elegantchaos/Builder/README.md

 In this case it just returns a *static* dictionary, albeit one who's contents are varied at compile time depending on the platform.
 In theory though the content could also be varied based on runtime values, fetched from the network, loaded from disk, etc.

-## Caveats
+## Flaws

+### Caveat Emptor

-I hacked this together as a demo.
+I hacked this together as a quick demo, although it's evolved a bit since then.

 It builds for me on MacOS and Linux - your mileage may vary.

 Lots of things have been glossed over, including:

 - passing in useful environment to the helper tools (Configure and Tool)
 - niceties such as error checking, help, etc, etc...
-- running different tools, or using different configurations, for each product
 - generating a fully-functional xcode project with
   - dependencies and sub-projects to build the tools
   - an xcconfig file built from the settings, applied to the products
   - build phases to run the tools as part of the build (this is tricky, but by no means impossible)
 - the configuration and tool items are defined as targets, but built/run as products.
 This seems to work but is probably unsupported behaviour.

-### Other Flaws
+### Declarative Shmarative

+A stated aim of the package format is to create a declarative model of the package, which SwiftPM can use to build it.

+What Builder is doing arguably defeats this.

+I can see why a fully declarative model is attractive, but by definition it requires a rich enough language to be able to describe all the ways that any product can be built.

+Since this is effectively infinite in scope, it's a pretty hard problem to solve - there are a lot of weird requirements and custom build steps out there.

+The fact that the package format includes an optional section of additional code seems to acknowledge this flaw itself, and in my view this is a necessary evil currently, and probably always will be.

+As such, I actually think that Builder provides a cleaner way to execute arbitrary swift code during the build that the optional section does.
+At least with Builder the custom code lives outside the `Package.swift` file, and in fact is neatly packaged up into its own package(s) which can safely be re-usable, have dependencies, and be arbitrarily complex.

-#### Dependency Checking
+### Dependency Checking

 To quote the [original community proposal for SwiftPM](https://github.com/apple/swift-package-manager/blob/master/Documentation/PackageManagerCommunityProposal.md#support-for-other-build-systems):